rust-lang/rfcs/text/2872-github-access-policy.md

 Repositories in the Rust-Lang organization should follow these permission guidelines:

-* **Admin** --- No users or teams except for org admins should have this permission level.
+* **Admin** --- No users or teams except for org owners should have this permission level.
 * **Maintain** --- Teams may have this permission level at their discretion for repositories the team is responsible for.
   Repositories using the [bors] bot may want to consider using the *write* permission level instead in order to deactivate the "Merge" button on PRs to enforce that merges go through bors.
 * **Write** --- Teams that are responsible for a repository should have at least this permission level.